melsman/mlkit/doc/arm64-runtime.md

 # macOS runtime target selection

-This implements the runtime portability/build portion of issue #223.
-It does not implement an ARM compiler backend or change the GC stack/register ABI.
+This describes the runtime portability/build portion of issue #223.
+An experimental ARM compiler is described in [arm64-compiler.md](arm64-compiler.md).
+The current C collector still uses the X64 stack/register ABI.

 ## Build and toolchain